Check Point is changing SYN packets to ACKs ?

 Issue

-Below shows you an example :
+Below shows an example,

 15:32:19.546115 I 10.1.1.1.12345 > 192.168.1.1.1111: S 2292544025:2292544025(0) win 49640 <mss 1460,nop,wscale 0,nop,nop,sackOK> (DF)